clokep/clokep.github.io/content/articles/irc-auto-performs.rst

 ========

-I'm going to go into an aside about messages right now, even though it doesn't quite seem relevent yet.
+I'm going to go into an aside about messages right now, even though it doesn't quite seem relevant yet.
 It will.
 IRC has a bunch of sub-protocols embedded within the IRC protocol (see the link above about unofficial extensions).
 We attempt to parse all the string messages and make pretty JavaScript objects out of them.
 I've actually identified